 "He's phenomenal.
 He truly seeks to understand our business and is always incredibly well prepared."

-Dan Masur is the Partner-in-Charge of Mayer Brown’s Washington, DC office and a leader of its Business & Technology Sourcing practice.
+Dan Masur is the Partner-in-Charge of Mayer Brown’s Washington, DC office and a leader of its Technology Transactions practice.

 Dan has represented national and international clients in a broad range of on-shore, near-shore, and offshore information technology and business process sourcing transactions involving global and niche outsourcing providers, offshore captives and various hybrid structures.
 His representative business process sourcing transactions include the outsourcing of finance and accounting functions, human resource/employee services, call centers/customer relations management, recruiting, logistics, collections, procurement, e-commerce processing and support, financial services operations, and other business processes and functions.
 His representative information technology transactions include the outsourcing of IT infrastructure services and support, data center services, application development and maintenance, network management and support, help desk/call center services, and telecommunications services.

 Dan has represented established and emerging companies in many different industries, including banking, aerospace, defense contracting, electronic commerce, financial services, pharmaceuticals, insurance, health care, life sciences, chemicals, consumer products, manufacturing, oil/gas, real estate, forestry products, telecommunications, information technology, and utilities/electrical power.

 Dan is recognized as one of the leading lawyers in the highly specialized outsourcing field by Chambers Global (“1” ranking in Outsourcing), Chambers USA (“1” ranking in “Nationwide: Outsourcing” and “DC: Technology & IT Outsourcing”), Legal 500 (recognized in “Technology Outsourcing”) and Best Lawyers in America (recognized in Information Technology Outsourcing).